Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Implications for the formation of DF2

 \section{Implications for the formation of DF2}

-The unique location of the environmental conditions for the formation of the GCs in DF2 in the surface density and angular velocity plane require its $z \sim 1.3$ progenitor to contain a region of high gas pressure and shear large enough to form $>78$ per cent of its stars in bound clusters (see Section~\ref{sec:conditions}).
+The unique location of the environmental conditions for the formation of the GCs in DF2 in the surface density and angular velocity plane require its $z \ga 1.3$\footnote{This is the redshift (assuming the \citealt{Planck18} cosmological parameters) corresponding to the lower limit on the GC ages of $\sim 9\Gyr$ from \citet{vanDokkum18b}.} progenitor to contain a region of high gas pressure and shear large enough to form $78-87$ per cent of its stars in bound clusters (see Section~\ref{sec:conditions}).
 As discussed in Section~\ref{sec:conditions}, these could arise in two ways: as a result of a nuclear starburst, or a gas-rich major merger.
 In this section we examine the implications of each of these scenarios.
 In addition, we consider the possible role of feedback-driven gas compression.
-From here on we assume the ICMF and galactic environmental conditions corresponding to the \emph{constrained CFE} model with $Q=0.5$.
+From here on we assume the ICMF and galactic environmental conditions corresponding to the {\it constrained CFE} model with $Q=0.5$.